 Reports of Strong Results Varies by Industry

 Among the list of our respondents, 34% in the coaching/consulting industry report getting strong results.
-About 21% in e-commerce, 28% in the tech/SaaS field, and 17% in other fields also reported getting the same.
+About 21% in e-commerce, 28% in the tech/SaaS field and 17% in other fields also reported getting the same.

 Majority of Business Owners Who Reported Getting the Strongest Results Have at Least 3 out of 4 of the Following Factors

-- Who their most viable target market is
+- Evident target market

 - What makes them different from their competitors